 And just when you thought, “Stop OK, I get it, I’ve had enough.”
 There is one more.

 Web threats aren’t limited to legitimate websites.
 Hey, are you sick of ads on websites?
 Us too! (and they are getting creepier and creepier, we have some theories on this (like, is my smartphone listening to me?
-Hmmm, might be another blog post, stay tuned… ) Ads can in fact be a threat on the web.
+Hmmm, might be another blog post, stay tuned… ) Ads can in fact be a threat to the web.

 Malvertising is malicious advertising.
 The same ability to run executable code in your browser that hackers use to infect your machine with malware is used by legitimate advertisements for animations.
 As a result, hackers who manage to slip malware into advertisements can get them accepted and happily distributed by legitimate advertising networks to legitimate websites.

-Stopping Ransomware at the Door
+Stopping Ransomware at the door

 Like most malware attacks, ransomware exploits user behavior to get its foot in the door.
 Knowing what to watch out for in a phishing email or a suspicious website is half the battle when dealing with ransomware.